FSUHeting/DL_LOB_Trading_and_MidPirce_Movement/README.md

 ## There are three experiments in this project.

+More details about the models can be found on the paper: Deep learning for Limit Order Book Trading and Mid-price Movement prediction.

 ### 1, limit order book trading.

 We use two CNN models to predict bid ask spread cross.
 One for long and one for short.